Del Taco: 2010s

 Del Taco returned to Texas in November 2010 with a new location in Denton, Texas.
 W. R. Grace and Company had previously owned and operated locations in Texas with a licensing agreement in 1978, but sold the restaurants to Taco Bell in 1992.
 Guillermo Perales, one of the largest Hispanic restaurateurs in the nation, signed a franchisee agreement in 2011 to open additional locations in the Dallas-Fort Worth area of Texas.

-In 2011, Del Taco opened four locations in Colorado in Denver and Colorado Springs; it grew to 21 stores across the state.
 In March 2012, a location opened in Houston with plans for further expansion in the Houston area (that location was defunct by May 2015), including both Harris County and Montgomery County.
-In December 2012, a Del Taco opened in Cedar Park, Texas.
-Another was opened in Round Rock, Texas, in 2013.

 In April 2013, Del Taco entered Alabama by opening its first restaurant in Dothan, Alabama.
 A second restaurant opened in Montgomery, Alabama, in October 2013 only to close in February 2016.
-Del Taco entered Oklahoma in December 2013, opening its first store in Moore.
-In summer 2014, a store opened in Edmond, Oklahoma.

 Del Taco was purchased by Levy Acquisition Corporation and became a public company on June 30, 2015.